 “As noted on your assessment notice, how your assessment changes relative to the average change in your community is what may affect your property taxes.”

-Paul Sullivan, Head of the property tax division at appraisal firm Burgess Cawley Sullivan, told CKNW’s The Lynda Steel Show the declining assessments might be good news for people looking to get into the market, but will be far less welcome to those who’ve recently bought in.
+Paul Sullivan, Head of the property tax division at appraisal firm Burgess Cawley Sullivan, told CKNW’s The Lynda Steele Show the declining assessments might be good news for people looking to get into the market, but will be far less welcome to those who’ve recently bought in.

 Sullivan said significant drop in assessed values for high-end homes will also likely come with property tax implications for people with lower-value homes.